Multilevel neural simulation-based inference: Proof of theoretical results

 Additionally, we could replace $G^0$ by $G^{l-1}$ in the the bound from \Cref{eq:scoreterm1} to \Cref{eq:scoreterm3} in order to get:

 where once again we used Assumption \hyperref[A2]{(A2)}.

 Finally, we split the following expression to make use of our local Lipschitz property:

-where \Cref{eq:llipschitz1} follows due to the law of total expectation.
-For \Cref{eq:llipschitz2}, the bound on the first term follows due to the triangle inequality and Markov's inequality, and the bound on the second term follows due to the local-Lipschitz condition (i.e. Assumption \hyperref[A3]{(A3)}) and the fact that a probability is always upper bounded by $1$.
-Finally, \Cref{eq:llipschitz3} follows using \Cref{eq:gradloqGl-1} and the definition of Sobolev norm, and by grouping all constants.
-Combining all of the above (i.e. \Cref{eq:Var_MCterms2}, \Cref{eq:Poincare}, \Cref{eq:terml1_3}, \Cref{eq:gradGl}, \Cref{eq:gradGlGl-1}, \Cref{eq:gradloqGl-1}, and \Cref{eq:llipschitz3}), we end up with
+Here, \Cref{eq:llipschitz1} follows due to the law of total expectation.
+For \Cref{eq:llipschitz2}, the bound on the first term follows due to $\Vert a - b\Vert_2^4 \leq 8(\Vert a \Vert_2^4 + \Vert b \Vert_2^4)$ and Markov's inequality, and the bound on the second term follows due to the local-Lipschitz condition (i.e. Assumption \hyperref[A3]{(A3)}) and the fact that a probability is always upper bounded by $1$.
+Then, \Cref{eq:llipschitz3} follows using \Cref{eq:gradloqGl-1}.
+Finally, \Cref{eq:llipschitz4} follows by grouping all constants together and noting that